-Dick Tracy in B Flat was produced by Command Performance, a weekly radio show that was part of the Armed Forces Radio Service.
-The AFRS produced records and broadcasts for troops overseas during World War II and Command Performance is commonly considered their best show.
-This nearly hour long broadcast was produced February 15, 1945 and showcased an amazing collection of Hollywood star talent.
-Dubbed the first “cartoon operetta”, Dick Tracy in B Flat was a vaudville style show with song and comedy and Director Pat Weaver went on to call the result “the greatest radio show in history.”.
-Yet, except for the live audience in Los Angeles, no American in the states heard the broadcast as the show was only sent to soldiers overseas.
+Dick Tracy in B Flat is a radio broadcast produced by Command Performance, a weekly radio show for the Armed Forces Radio Service.
+The AFRS produced records and broadcasts during World War II for troops overseas and Command Performance is commonly considered the best of their many shows.
+Dick Tracy in B Flat was an hour long broadcast performed February 15, 1945, showcasing an amazing collection of Hollywood star talent including Bob Hope, Bing Crosby, Judy Garland and Frank Sinatra.
+Dubbed the first “cartoon operetta”, Dick Tracy in B Flat was a vaudeville style show with song and comedy as Dick Tracy and Tess Trueheart’s wedding is frequently interrupted as Tracy chases one villain after another.
+Director Pat Weaver would later call the result “the greatest radio show in history”.
+Strangely, except for the live audience in Los Angeles, no American state side heard the star studded broadcast as the show was only sent to soldiers overseas.

 The All-Star Cast included :